themagicaldeveloper/RiftLol/Magical Awareness/Readme.md

 A very work in progress script that in the end will feature everything you could possibly want or need from an awareness script.
 Current Features
 ---------------------
-- Prints the players health to the console.
+- Prints all heroes health to the console.
-- Prints "I am dead!"
-If the player is dead.
+- Prints "A hero is dead!" for every hero that  is dead.

 Upcoming Features
 --------------------